-Thresholds of the Algorithmic is both an exhibition and a workshop.
-The exhibition will open on the 8th of June, and gradually change during the workshop week.
-On Thursday the 14th of June, the exhibition will open also for an evening event with new and transformed works.
+Thresholds of the Algorithmic was both an exhibition and a workshop.
+The exhibition opened on the 8th of June, and gradually changed during the workshop week.
+On Thursday the 14th of June, the exhibition opened also for an evening event with new and transformed works.

 Algorithms are everywhere, simultaneously as they are concealed.
 We might register them in as much as we notice the selection of advertisements or news posts that are suggested to us on social media.
 It is not quite as easy to understand how algorithms function – we accept, often unwittingly – their analyses and conclusions.